Sam Aston

-Samuel David Aston (born 7 June 1993) is an English actor, who has portrayed the role of Chesney Brown on the ITV soap opera Coronation Street since 2003.
+Samuel David Aston (born 7 June 1993) is an English actor, who has played Chesney Brown on the ITV soap opera Coronation Street since 2003.

 Career

 Aston made his television debut at the age of five, as an extra in Eddie Mountain.
 He also appeared in Where the Heart Is and The Bill.
 In 2003, he was cast in the role of Chesney Brown on the ITV soap opera Coronation Street after four auditions.

 In 2004, Aston was awarded Best Newcomer at the National Television Awards.
 The following year, Aston won Best Dramatic Performance from a Young Actor or Actress at the British Soap Awards.
 In October 2005, Aston presented the Queen with a bouquet at a party to celebrate fifty years of ITV.
 He appeared as Horrid Henry in the Children's Party at the Palace, an event to celebrate the 80th birthday of Queen Elizabeth II in June 2006.
 Aston has also appeared on All Star Family Fortunes with his family.
 In 2025, Aston won the seventeenth series of Dancing on Ice.